loveshack/docs/source/advanced_components/applications_containerization/docker_machine_driver_reference.rst

     LISTEN="0.0.0.0",
     TYPE="vnc" ]

-Note that if there is a CONTEXT section in the template, it will be discarded and replaced with one by docker-machine.
+Note that if there is a CONTEXT section in the template, it will be discarded and replaced with one by ``docker-machine``.

 Not Using Templates
 ================================================================================